wpilibsuite/frc-docs/source/docs/software/telemetry/datalog.rst

 .. image:: images/datalogtool/download-file-selection.png
    :alt: Remote file browser showing remote directory, list of directories, and list of files with checkboxes next to each one.

-Click the "Select Download Folder..." button to bring up a file browser for the local computer.
+Click :guilabel:`Select Download Folder...` to bring up a file browser for the local computer.

-If you want to delete the files from the remote device after they are downloaded, check the "Delete after download" checkbox.
+If you want to delete the files from the remote device after they are downloaded, check the :guilabel:`Delete after download` checkbox.

-Once a download folder is selected, a "Download" button will appear.
+Once a download folder is selected, a :guilabel:`Download` button will appear.
 After clicking this button, the display will change to a download progress display.
 Any errors will be shown next to each file.
-Click the "Download complete!" button to return to the file browser.
+Click :guilabel:`Download complete!` to return to the file browser.

 .. image:: images/datalogtool/download-downloading.png
    :alt: Download status showing 100% completion on the first file and a "file exists" error on the second file.